stanleygomes/stanleygomes/README.md

 ✝️ The Holy Bible - Latest version using React Native under the [Expo platform](https://expo.dev/), which developed in 2020.
 You can download it [here](https://play.google.com/store/apps/details?id=com.abibliasagrada.app)

+Do it! - This is a to do app of goals and tasks build with flutter v2, developed in the end of 2021.
+You can download it [here](https://play.google.com/store/apps/details?id=com.stanley.doit)

 ### Check out my open sources projects bellow 👇